KawaiiFiveO/SuzerainUnbound/README.md

 3. Copy this file and rename the copy to `Directory.Build.props`.
 4. Open `Directory.Build.props` in a text editor and change `PATH_TO_YOUR_SUZERAIN_GAME_FOLDER` to your actual Suzerain installation directory (e.g., `C:\Program Files (x86)\Steam\steamapps\common\Suzerain`).
 5. Open the solution in Visual Studio 2022 and compile!
 The compiler will now automatically find your local game assemblies.

+## Other Stuff

+### Compatibility

+Latest release of Suzerain Unbound: v1.0.0

+Tested with Suzerain version 3.1.0 (Windows) Build: 153, but should continue to work barring major updates.
+Submit an [issue report](https://github.com/KawaiiFiveO/SuzerainUnbound/issues) if it breaks.

 ### Disclaimer